Prethermal quantum many-body Kapitza phases of periodically driven spin systems: Effective (Floquet) Hamiltonian

+with the higher order terms involving a increasing number of nested commutators of $H$ at different times.
+This expansion is convergent when $T$ is smaller than the inverse maximal extension of the spectrum of $H(t)$ \cite{SpagnoliReview}.

 We consider in the following the general class of systems defined in Eq.~\eqref{eq:generalIsing}, which encompasses the long- and infinite-range Ising chains subject to the effect of the periodic driving in Eq.~\eqref{eq:protocol}.
-In the simplest high-frequency limit $\Omega\to\infty$, the effective evolution is governed by the time-averaged Hamiltonian, i.e., by the first term on the r.h.s.~of Eq.~\eqref{eq:Magnus}, since the system has no time to react to variations of the external parameters much faster than its characteristic dynamical time scales.
+In the simplest high-frequency limit $\Omega\to\infty$, the effective evolution is governed by the time-averaged Hamiltonian [cf. Eq.~\eqref{eq:zerothorder}], since the system has no time to react to variations of the external parameters much faster than its characteristic dynamical time scales.
 Nevertheless, if the modulation amplitude $\delta B$ is simultaneously increased with fixed $\zeta \equiv \delta B/\Omega$, the effective dynamics becomes qualitatively different from the former.
 Such qualitative changes involve a resummation of the high-frequency expansion \eqref{eq:Magnus} of the Floquet Hamiltonian \cite{BukovReview}.
 In some cases, an analytic solution in closed form can be obtained by performing a convenient time-periodic change of coordinates \cite{BukovReview}.
 Indeed, by moving into the oscillating frame \beq = , \eeq the time-periodicity of the external magnetic field is eliminated, and the proper equations of motion for $\vec{\sigma}'$ are generated by $\widetilde{H}(t) $, the static part of the Hamiltonian alone, which takes the same form as Eq.~\eqref{eq:generalIsing} with $\sigma^x_{i}\sigma^x_{j}$ replaced by \beq

 \eeq Crucially, the modulation $\delta B$ now intervenes only via the finite combination $\zeta$.
-A standard high-frequency expansion for the new time-periodic Hamiltonian $\widetilde{H}(t)$ will then lead to the correct effective Hamiltonian $H_{\text{eff}}$.
+A standard high-frequency expansion for the new time-periodic Hamiltonian $\widetilde{H}(t)$ will then reproduce the correct high-frequency effective Hamiltonian $H_{\text{eff}}$.
 To lowest order, time-averaging yields the $XY$-model of Eq. \eqref{eq:effXY_alpha} with an engineered anisotropy parameter $\gamma=\gamma(\zeta)=\mathcal{J}_0(4\zeta)$, where $\mathcal{J}_0$ is the standard Bessel function of the first kind.
-Accordingly, the effect of the fast driving renormalizes the anisotropy $\gamma=1$ of the Ising model. \\